Wykks/ngx-mapbox-gl/README.md

       ],
 ```

-Or in global css (called styles.css for example in angular-cli)
+Or in global CSS (called styles.css for example in angular-cli)

 ```css
 @import '~mapbox-gl/dist/mapbox-gl.css';